Alex Shapiro: Advocacy

-Shapiro is an active participant in the U.S. art music community.
-Since 2014 she has served as the Symphony and Concert Representative on the ASCAP Board of Directors, and is the first woman elected to that seat since the organization's founding in 1914.
+Since 2014 Shapiro has been the Symphony and Concert Representative on the ASCAP Board of Directors, and is the first woman elected to that seat since the organization's founding in 1914.
 In 2015 she was elected to the board of The ASCAP Foundation and in 2022 became one of its four officers.
 From 2016 to 2019 Shapiro was ASCAP's elected representative on the executive committee of CIAM, the writer's council to CISAC, the global network of collective management companies.
 In 2009 Shapiro joined the ASCAP Symphony & Concert Committee, which she now co-chairs with classical music publisher ASCAP board member counterpart James Kendrick.
 Shapiro was elected as the concert music composer representative on the ASCAP Board of Review in 2010 and served until her 2014 election to the ASCAP Board of Directors.